Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Five GCSEs grades 4-9 which include English Language alongside an active interest in politics and current affairs.
+Five GCSEs at grade 4 or above, which include English Language alongside an active interest in politics and current affairs.

-Lesson activities are wide-ranging and include debates and discussions on the latest political events in order to makesense of politics as it unfolds.
+Lesson activities are wide-ranging and include debates and discussions on the latest political events in order to make sense of politics as it unfolds.
+There is a significant amount of History covered in this subject – a love of history would be an advantage.
+You will be required to write essays and plan time to coduct further reading around this exciting subject.

 100% exams – three exam papers making up 33% of the final mark each.